-- 1. If the owner devised the plot of agricultural land with a family household on it to several testamentary heirs or if no will was made and there are several heirs on intestacy, then the plot of agricultural land and the family household on it may be partitioned among the heirs, if the plot of land allocated to each heir as a result of such partitioning ensures the existence of a viable household. - 2.
+- 1. If the owner devised agricultural land with a farmstead on it to several testamentary heirs or if no will was made and there are several heirs on intestacy, then the agricultural land and the farmstead on it may be partitioned among the heirs, if the plot of land allocated to each heir as a result of such partitioning ensures the existence of a viable farm. - 2.
 Partitioning shall be allowed only if the heirs intend to manage the farm themselves.
-If none of the heirs is willing to manage the household, then the agricultural land and the household on it may be sold by agreement and the heirs shall receive their shares in money.
+If none of the heirs is willing to manage the farm, then the agricultural land and the farmstead on it may be sold by agreement and the heirs shall receive their shares in money.